 CLICK, CLACK Players sit in a circle.
 The facilitator begins by passing an object to their left saying, 'this is a click'.
 Player one on the left answers 'a what?'
 The facilitator repeats 'a click'.
 Player one then passes the object to their left saying, 'this is a click'.
 Player two on the left answers 'a what?'
-Player one turns back to the facilitator and asks, 'a what?', the facilitator says 'a click', player one says 'a click' back to player two on their left who then turns to their left (player three) and says 'this is a click' and the process continues, always coming back to the facilitator who repeats 'a click'.
+Player one turns back to the facilitator and asks, 'a what?' the facilitator says 'a click', player one says 'a click' back to player two on their left who then turns to their left (player three) and says 'this is a click' and the process continues, always coming back to the facilitator who repeats 'a click'.
 When the group has mastered the process, the facilitator introduces another object to the right saying, 'this is a clack'.
 Player one on the right says 'a what', and so on and so forth.
 NO SEE 'EMS Split the group into 2 teams and get them to huddle either side of a sheet/blanket that is non-transparent.
 Each team will silently nominate a player to approach the blanket which is held by two volunteers.
 The volunteers call '3, 2, 1' then drop the screen.
 Nominated players must call out the name of the player they see before their name is called.
 Those that do not call first move to the other team.

 BEAT THE BUNNY The group is seated in a circle.
 The facilitator begins with the bunny (small ball or toy bunny) which is started first and is passed from player to player clockwise around the circle.
 When the bunny is about half way around, the facilitator introduces the farmer (large ball or soft toy) which is passed around in the same direction.
 The farmer needs to catch the bunny.
 The farmer can change directions to try and catch the bunny, but the bunny can't change direction until the farmer does.
 SPLAT Players all stand in a circle, one player is nominated as "splatter" and stands in the middle.
 The player in the middle then randomly points at another player and shouts "Splat!".
 The person they pointed at must duck, the two players either side of the one who ducked must "splat" each other, by pointing to the other and yelling, "Splat!".

-only two players remain in the game they stand back to back western style, then the person who was in the middle counts from 1 - 8.
+The last one to do so is out.
+This continues until there are only 2 active players left in the circle.
+When you are out, you sit down.
+Once only two players remain in the game they stand back to back western style, then the person who was in the middle counts from 1 - 8.
 With each number the 2 players take a step away from one another, and at any random point between 1 & 8 the counter shouts 'splat' instead of a number, at which point it's a quick draw for the players and the last one to point at their opponent and say splat is out leaving a winner.